-Shape in 1 to 3 dimensions, defined by a function and a bounding box
+Shape in 1 to 3 dimensions, defined by a function and a bounding box contains [callable] The function which selects if a point is contained within the shape.

 Note that this class can describe 3D shapes, but the plot() method can currently only draw in 2D.
 Nevertheless, a Model will accept 3D shapes without a problem.